dirondin/streamdeck-ram/README.md

     cmake -S . -B build
     ```

-3. Build the project and plugin:
+3. Build the project:
     ```sh
-    cmake --build build --target plugin
+    cmake --build build
     ```

-4. Validate and package the plugin with Elgato CLI tools:
+4. Prepare the unpacked plugin in the `build` directory:
     ```sh
-    npm i
-    npm run validate
-    nom run pack
+    cmake --build build --target install
     ```

+5. Validate and package the plugin with Elgato CLI tools (requires installed Node.js):
+    ```sh
+    cmake --build build --target validate
+    cmake --build build --target pack
+    ```

-This will generate a `.streamDeckPlugin` file in the `dist` directory, which you can then install by following the installation instructions above.
+This will generate a `.streamDeckPlugin` file in the `build` directory, which you can then install by following the installation instructions above.

 ## Based on